-Objective-Smalltalk is built on top of the Objective-C runtime, as a peer to Objective-C, and uses the host platform's C ABI and calling conventions, thus being fully integrated (e.g. callable) from other peers on the platform.
-It does not require a VM or an image.
+Objective-S is built on top of the Objective-C runtime, as a peer to Objective-C and other languages.
+It uses the host platform's C ABI.
+It dose not require a VM.

 Where Objective-C is C with Smalltalk extensions, Objective-S is